brightzheng100/vi-people-counting-example/README.md

 - `detector-mqtt`: A simple mqtt broker for communication between `detector-app` and `detector-monitor`
 - `detector-cam`: A RESTful service to drive webcam for instant photo taking

-> Note: I've built and tested it in my MacBook, but it should work in other environment too.
+> Note: I've built and tested it in my MacBook Pro, Ubuntu Bionic/Xenial VM, so it should work in other environment too.

 ## Getting Started